 - Bitcoin Cash (BCH).
 Created in August 2017 following a hard fork of Bitcoin, BCH is designed to offer faster and cheaper transactions than BTC.
 It has since cemented its place as one of the top 10 currencies by market capitalisation.

 - Dash (DASH).
 Built with a focus on fast and anonymous transactions, Dash is widely traded on a variety of cryptocurrency exchanges.

 - Litecoin (LTC).
-Commonly referred to as “the silver to bitcoin’s gold”, Litecoin was founded in 2011 and designed to provide faster transactions than bitcoin.
-It’s also one of the top 10 cryptocurrencies by market capitalisation at the time of writing.
+Commonly referred to as “the silver to Bitcoin’s gold”, Litecoin was founded in 2011 and designed to provide faster transactions than Bitcoin.
+It’s also one of the top 10 cryptocurrencies by market capitalisation.

-If cryptocurrencies can continue their push into the mainstream and achieve widespread acceptance, not only among consumers but also from governments around the world, this could mean good things for bitcoin.
-And if the scalability issues facing the bitcoin blockchain can be successfully overcome, there seems to be potential for future growth.
-As an example, in January 2018, hedge fund sentiment on bitcoin went bullish for the first time since the Commodity Futures Trading Commission (CFTC) began publishing reports on bitcoin positions.
+If cryptocurrencies can continue their push into the mainstream and achieve widespread acceptance, not only among consumers but also from governments around the world, this could mean good things for Bitcoin.
+And if the scalability issues facing the Bitcoin blockchain can be successfully overcome, there seems to be potential for future growth.

 However, don’t forget that the cryptocurrency sphere is increasingly crowded, and Bitcoin is sure to face plenty of threats to its title as the world’s number-one cryptocurrency from a host of well-organised and professionally backed competitors.
 Watch this space to see how it all unfolds.

 Ask an Expert